 Check photo licence expiry or risk £1k fine

 Photocard licences came into force in 1998.
-A whopping two million photocards are now out of date as of January 2013, according to the DVLA, and a further 2.6 million driving licence photos are due to expire in 2013.
+A whopping two million photocards were out of date in January 2013, according to the DVLA, and a further 2.6 million driving licence photos are due to expire in 2013.

 - Check yours now.
 If it's out of date, see the Is Your Driving Licence Valid? guide for full info on how to renew.